Horse breeder and trainer caught out by Central Hawke's Bay flooding

 "I was less stressed about the horses, I knew they would follow me anywhere, even as the floodwater rose to over their thighs.
 But the horse truck needed to come out so I could transport them.
 There were also trucks and equipment that we need to run our business."

-Carly is extremely grateful to freinds and members of the community who turned out to help.
+Carly is extremely grateful to friends and members of the community who turned out to help.

 "The roadside above our place was nose to tail with vehicles as people came to help.
 I can't thank them enough.
 We had to winch out some of the vehicles and save some of the hay to take to the racecourse for feed."